Contents

 § 730 BGB: Winding-up of the partnership: Management

-(1) After the dissolution of the partnership, winding-up takes place between the partners with regard to the assets of the partnership unless insolvency proceedings have been opened in relation to the assets of the partnership.
+(1) After the dissolution of the partnership, winding-up takes place between the partners regarding the partnership’s assets unless insolvency proceedings have been opened in relation to those assets.

-(2) For the termination of transactions in progress, for the entering into of new business required for this purpose and for the maintenance and administration of the assets of the partnership, the partnership is deemed to be carried on to the extent the purpose of the winding-up so requires.
+(2) For the termination of transactions in progress, for the entering into of new business required for this purpose, and for the maintenance and administration of the partnership’s assets, the partnership is deemed to be carried on to the extent the purpose of the winding-up so requires.

-However, the authority to manage to which a partner is entitled under the partnership agreement is extinguished, unless the contract leads to a different conclusion, upon dissolution of the partnership; from dissolution onwards, all partners are entitled to jointly manage its business.
+However, the authority to manage to which a partner is entitled under the partnership agreement is extinguished unless the contract leads to a different conclusion upon dissolution of the partnership; from dissolution onwards, all partners are entitled to jointly manage their business.

 During dissolution and winding-up, it is critical that former partners are stripped of their rights and powers within the GbR.
 All partners then carry out the GbR’s management together.

 A GbR contract is a powerful tool for securing your partnership’s long-term success.
-Take advantage of the organizational freedom you have beyond the BGB’s minimum requirements when creating your GbR contract.
+When creating your GbR contract, take advantage of the organisational freedom you have beyond the BGB’s minimum requirements.
 The contract will establish rules that facilitate an orderly decision-making process for the partnership.

-When drafting your GbR contact, it is important to discuss every sentence with your partners.
-Discussing the contract will help you to continue and consolidate your discussions concerning the GbR’s business plan and finances.
+When drafting your GbR contract, it is important to discuss every sentence with your partners.
+Discussing the contract will help you continue and consolidate your discussions concerning GbR’s business plan and finances.

 The contract will also regulate sensible task assignments and define the partners’ internal relationships.
 You can determine how the GbR’s management will be defined and what powers you will grant it.
 The contract will document the GbR partners’ contributions and assign them value.
 It will determine profit and loss shares based on what services the partners offer and which responsibilities they will take on when it comes to establishing the GbR and its day-to-day operations.

-Even if you feel that you have a great GbR contract when all is said and done, you should still have a lawyer assess it.
-There’s one thing you need to understand above all: You are free to determine many aspects for which there are no legal provisions, but there are some situations which are strictly regulated – and these regulations that can’t be neglected.
+Even if you feel you have a great GbR contract when all is said and done, you should still have a lawyer assess it.
+There’s one thing you need to understand above all: You are free to determine many aspects for which there are no legal provisions.
+Still, there are some situations that are strictly regulated – and these regulations can’t be neglected.
 To stay on the safe side, have a lawyer make sure you don’t make any serious mistakes.

 Still, have questions about setting up a business in Germany?